Housing Justice

-CLEAR Clinic provides eviction expungements, a new legal service available in Oregon since 2020, to help people realize their right to housing by preventing landlords from improperly considering past evictions in residential-tenancy decisions.
+CLEAR Clinic provides eviction expungements, a legal service available in Oregon since 2020, to help people realize their right to housing by preventing landlords from improperly considering past evictions in residential tenancy decisions.

 What is Eviction Expungement?

-The Clinic provides limited legal advice to assist people navigating the housing court process pro se, and information and training for tenants to self-advocate.
+The CLEAR Clinic provides limited scope legal advice and assistance to help people navigating the housing court process pro se, and information and training for tenants to self-advocate.

 Your landlord cannot evict you from your house without a court order.
 If your landlord files for an eviction in court, make sure you attend any hearing, even if you have moved out.